DJSablosky/sns-to-es/README.md

-# CloudTrail Log Streaming to Elasticearch
+# CloudTrail Log Streaming to Elasticsearch

 This Lambda function streams CloudTrail logs to an Elasticsearch cluster triggered by AWS SNS.